sada45/BoRa/README.md

 |sx1280_recv_bora| This folder contains the code for SX1280 to receive emulated LoRa signals transmitted by *BoRa*.|
 |sx1280_recv| This folder contains the code for SX1280 to transmit native LoRa signal|

+Each application directory has a `README.md` to introduce the usage.

 ## Requirements